 Job Search Process

-For those linear thinkers out there, here’s a suggested step-by-step job-search plan.
+For those linear thinkers, here’s a suggested step-by-step job-search plan.

 Step 1: Scan the Environment

 - Investigate trends, issues and developments in your industry (online, networking meetings, professional associations/journals, local business publications).

 - Analyze ads/online postings to determine companies and industries that need your skills.

 - Expand your network to include related industries and professions.

 - Self assessment: What do you do best?
 What do you like to do?
 What are your priorities?

 - Professional assessment: Specialized areas of knowledge?
 Key roles?
 Specialized skills?
 Accomplishments to highlight?

 - Draft a sentence or phrase that concisely describes the kind of work you are seeking.